 HSUS President Wayne Pacelle and his wife Lisa founded The Sparrow Fund, partly because they’ve come across so many injured animals when they’ve traveled—animals struck by automobiles, injured strays and others in distress—and they want to create a life-saving resource for these animals.

 Wayne and Lisa were inspired by a passage in the Bible, Matthew 10:29, that tells us that not a sparrow falls without his Maker knowing.
 The Sparrow Fund is devoted to that ideal—that every animal’s life matters.

 With your help, animals who would otherwise be left to suffer and perish are finding healing, forever homes and being released back into the wild.
 Here are some of the miracles that the Sparrow Fund has helped realize in animals’ lives.

-Last March, a woman in Gillette, West Virginia, saw a motorist throw a cat out the window of her moving car.
+Last March, a woman in Gillette, Wyoming, saw a motorist throw a cat out the window of her moving car.
 She rushed over and found Nolan, missing two legs, starving and very ill, but still showing a will to live.
 She took Nolan to the local public shelter, who thankfully called Second Chance Sheridan Cat Rescue.
 (Nolan would almost certainly have been euthanized at the public shelter, which still uses gas chambers.)
 Volunteers with the rescue group bathed Nolan—he arrived filthy, greasy and covered in his own urine—and sent him to a loving foster family.
 The Sparrow Fund helped pay for Nolan’s surgery to repair his front stump, remove his infected teeth and remove a malignant fibrosarcoma.
 Sheridan Cat Rescue writes that post-surgery “Nolan is doing great!
 He is fat and happy.
 He is still in a foster home hoping for a forever home, but he's getting lots of love and play time.”